Guide to Understanding Information Security Compliance

 A little known fact about compliance is how it affects your insurability.
 If your business is required to meet certain standards for the security of your network (this can be mandated by a law or it can be a contractual requirement that is found in many industries) and your business fails to meet that known, objective standard, then you can be found professionally negligent.
 Insurance companies generally have “negligence loopholes” written into business insurance contracts, so that you will not be covered by insurance for any losses, damages, or lawsuits arising from a non-compliant incident.
 This has the ability to put you out of business.
 (NOTE - you are highly encouraged to verify this with your business insurance provider, since it is that important to determine your individual situation)

 One thing is clear and our experience has proven it - when it comes to Information Security policies, a standard is a standard for a reason.
-With that in mind, our Written Information Security Program (WISP) is based on industry-recognized best practices and Information Security standards so that you can meet your legal requirements.
+With that in mind, our products are based on industry-recognized best practices and Information Security standards so that you can meet your legal requirements.
 Unlike some competitor sites that offer “Bronze, Silver or Gold” packages that may leave you critically exposed, we offer a comprehensive Information Security solution to meet your specific compliance requirements.

 This all may sound overwhelming, but a positive aspect towards modern compliance requirements is that these various standards are generally industry-recognized “best practices.”
 The bad news is if the standards seem overwhelming and foreign to you, then realistically you are “behind the power curve” and have not kept up with standard procedures to protect your business, your employees, and your clients.
 The good news is that compliance is achievable by every organization, regardless of its size or resources.